 12Both riches and honor come from you, and you rule over all, and in your hand is power and might; and it is in your hand to make great and to give strength to all.

-13Now therefore, our God, we thank you and praise your glorious name.
+13And now, our God, we thank you and praise your glorious name.

 17I know also, my God, that you test the heart and have pleasure in uprightness.
 As for me, in the uprightness of my heart I have willingly offered all these things.
-Now have I seen with joy your people that are present here offer willingly to you.
+Now I have seen with joy your people that are present here offer willingly to you.

 23Then Solomon sat on the throne of Yahweh as king instead of David his father, and prospered; and all Israel obeyed him.